Constraining Participation: Affordances of Feedback Features in Interfaces to Large Language Models: Insights and Analysis

 \subsubsection{Dexterity}

-Few respondents reported barriers to accessing ChatGPT or submitting feedback, suggesting that users with varying levels of dexterity can provide input.
-When asked about barriers to accessing ChatGPT or submitting feedback, most respondents (77.3\%, {\itshape n}=519) reported experiencing no barriers.
+Most respondents reported no barriers to accessing ChatGPT or submitting feedback (77.3\%, $n$=519), suggesting that users with varying levels of dexterity can provide input.
 Among those who encountered barriers, the most common were language and internet connectivity issues.
 We did not find significant associations between most demographic factors or AI experience and knowledge factors and those who experienced barriers.
-While those working in AI were more likely to report experiencing barriers than would be expected if there was no relationship between the variables, the association was weak ($\chi^2$ = 9.821, adj. $p$-value = 0.023, df = 1, Cramér's V = 0.143).
+While those working in AI were more likely to report experiencing barriers than would be expected if there was no relationship between the variables, the association was weak (see Table \ref{tab:statistical_relationships}).

-However, the requirement to prompt the dialogue agent before submitting feedback means only users can submit feedback through the interface's features.
+\looseness-1 However, as noted earlier, the requirement to prompt the dialogue agent before submitting feedback effectively \emph{demands} system usage as a prerequisite for participation and \emph{refuses} feedback from non-users.
 Our sample, therefore, does not include non-user perspectives, and given that most respondents used ChatGPT at least weekly, it also includes limited input from infrequent users.
-Notably, of those who completed the survey but did not indicate they had submitted feedback through one of the three options, the most common reason was that they were unaware of the feedback option (34.6\%, {\itshape n}=78).
+Notably, of those who completed the survey but did not indicate they had submitted feedback through one of the three options, the most common reason was that they were unaware of the feedback options (see Table \ref{tab:reasons_no_feedback_main}).
+For these users, what designers intended to \emph{allow} is functionally \emph{refused}.

-While the ChatGPT interface may constrain direct feedback, respondents found alternative ways to express their opinions and participate in discussions about the system.
-Most respondents (80.4\%, {\itshape n}=526) did not indicate they shared feedback about ChatGPT through other channels or platforms.
-However, those who did primarily used X/Twitter (42\%), followed by Facebook (18\%) and Reddit (17\%).
-Several respondents engaged with dedicated communities, including subreddits like r/ChatGPT and online forums like the OpenAI Developer Forum.
-Most respondents who did indicate they had shared feedback through other channels or platforms (71.9\%, {\itshape n}=103) reported they were likely to continue to share feedback through those channels.
+Also, as noted earlier, some respondents found alternative channels and platforms (outside the ChatGPT interface) to express their opinions and participate in discussions about the system.
+These results suggest that while the interface \emph{discourages} certain forms of participation (e.g., collective feedback or discussions among users), users with sufficient dexterity sought platforms that \emph{allow} forms of engagement the original interface \emph{refuses}.